marcodepumper/gwen-cli/README.md

-# Gwen Multi-Agent System
+# GWEN Multi-Agent System

-A production-ready, async multi-agent orchestration system built with Python 3.10+ and FastAPI.
-Gwen provides unified monitoring and management across multiple cloud services and platforms.
+A production-ready, async multi-agent orchestration system with a terminal-based interface.
+GWEN provides unified monitoring and management across multiple cloud services and platforms through a sleek CLI powered by Ink (React for CLIs).

 ## 🏗️ Architecture